A More Sustainable World: Movements & Markets

 • Karolina Skog, Swedish Minister for the Environment

-• Diane Hoskins, Co-CEO, Gensler, the world’s largest architecture and design firm
+• Diane Hoskins, Co-CEO of Gensler, the world’s largest architecture and design firm and Member of IWF Washington, DC

 • Tjada D’Oyen McKenna, Chief Operating Officer, Habitat for Humanity International

-• Cheong Koon Hean, urban planner, architect and Chief Executive Officer of the Housing and Development Board of Singapore
+• Cheong Koon Hean, Chief Executive Officer of the Housing and Development Board of Singapore and Member of IWF Singapore

 2:15 P.M.
 PROGRAM END